Jaseci-Labs/mtllm-evaluation/medium/mcq_reason/results.md

 ## Observations
 1. The MTLLM model was able to provide the correct answer in a shorter time compared to the other models.
+2. LMQL was able to provide the correct answer.
+3. DSpy was able to provide the correct answer but added some unwanted words such as 'Reasoning:', 'Let's think step by step in order to produce the answer.'.
+Though it came to the correct conclusion and answer.
+Was not able to provide just the Answer Key.